WFAN-FM: FM News 101.9

-On August 12, 2011, the station ended its adult contemporary stunt and became an all-news station as "FM News 101.9."
+On August 12, 2011, the station ended its adult contemporary stint and became an all-news station as "FM News 101.9".
 It followed in the footsteps of its Chicago sister station WWWN (the former and current WKQX), which flipped to all-news on July 29.
 As conceived by Merlin's then-COO, Walter Sabo, "FM News" was what Sabo considered a "redefining" of the all-news format.
 The on-air presentation was generally looser and conversational in tone, while an emphasis was placed on lifestyle, health, and entertainment features.
 The initial news staff at WEMP included people with experience in New York radio, including WINS alums Catherine Smith, Alice Stockton-Rossini, and Brett Larson, as well as former WCBS anchor Therese Crowley and WRXP holdover Paul Cavalconte.

 Over time, the "FM News" approach on WEMP was adjusted.
 The reliance on lifestyle and entertainment features was decreased.
 The station turned towards a tighter on-air presentation and hard news format.
 Several new features were added, including "10 minutes of non-stop news" at :00, :20 and :40 past the hour (similar to the fact that WINS delivers news headlines at these intervals), the "Top 5 Trending Stories" leading off every hour, with hourly sports and business updates.